Dauin – Negros Oriental

 Brief History of Dauin

 There are more stories telling about the way the town acquired its name.
 The first legend is telling the story of a majestic tree that was taller than all other trees in the region.
-The Spaniards asked the local population about the tree’s name’s.
-They found out that the tree was called Calawin, and from there it comes the present name of the town, Dauin.
+The Spaniards asked the local population about the tree’s name.
+They found out that the tree was called Calawin, and from there it comes to the present name of the town, Dauin.
 The second story is also speaking about the Calawin tree.
 The legend is saying that the tree was home of supernatural beings, which were called “Dawinde”.
 Those beings helped anyone in need.
 The third story is saying that the native people used to cultivate the lands in the region with banana trees.
-The banana were not sold by fingers or by bunch, but by hands, called “Lawing”.
+The banana was not sold by fingers or by a bunch, but by hands, called “Lawing”.

 Getting to Dauin

 Another option in getting to Dauin is via a bus.
 Since Dumaguete only has one Ceres Bus Terminal, it would not be such a hustle to find the terminal.
-It will take about 20-25 minutes from the terminal to Dauin Market and will cost approximately PHP 15-20.00 as well for both air conditioned and non-air conditioned bus rides.
+It will take about 20-25 minutes from the terminal to Dauin Market and will cost approximately PHP 15-20.00 as well for both air-conditioned and non-air conditioned bus rides.
 The good thing about riding a bus is you will get the choice of riding an air-conditioned bus or not.

 If you are into the spirit of riding local rides, the jeepney is another option in getting to Dauin.
 Terminal for jeepney is located just in front of Robinsons Place Dumaguete along the crossing of Valencia Road (Jose Romero Road).
 This jeepney terminal travels for Zamboaguita but will surely pass Bacong and Dauin, therefore, it will be wise to tell the driver or the conductor to stop you of at where you want to be.
-Traveling time will take about 20-30 minutes and will costs about Php 20.00.
+Traveling time will take about 20-30 minutes and will cost about Php 20.00.

 Private rides can also be arranged from hotels and beach resorts in Dauin and will costs around Php 600-800 transportation via their service van or car.